IEEE-University-of-Houston/Rave2Go-An-STM32-Intro/README.md

   - How does a speaker work?
   - Let students wire the speaker to their MP3 Player

-Week 3: Light it up!
+Session 3: Light it up!
   - Students will connect and program a LED matrix to the STM32

-Week 4: Solder on Comrades
+Session 4: Solder on Comrades
   - Show students how to solder safely
   - Teach & practice basic soldering skills
   - Let students solder components together on a copper perfboard